 Bath has always been on my UK travel list.
-When I was still living in Scotland, I was frequently travelling to London and wanted to discover more of what England has to offer, not only focusing on its capital.
-I managed to visit more of the English cities, including Brighton, Winchester, Portsmouth, and Oxford.
+When I was still living in Scotland, I frequently travelled to London and wanted to discover more of what England has to offer, not only focusing on its capital.
+I managed to visit more English cities, including Brighton, Winchester, Portsmouth, and Oxford.
 I’ve heard stories about Bath’s remarkable Georgian architecture and, of course, the Roman Baths with the only natural hot spring in the UK.
 When I finally managed to spend part of my weekend in Bath in October this year, I was very happy to be able to explore this charming English town.

 Bath is located in South West England, in the country of Somerset.
 The city is a UNESCO World Heritage site and the only place in the UK where you can bathe in the natural hot spa water.